Access management in Query

 Query uses roles to manage access permissions.

-Yandex Cloud users can only perform operations on resources in accordance with the roles assigned to them.
-Without assigned roles, a user cannot perform most operations.
+Yandex Cloud users can only perform operations on resources within the permissions of the roles assigned to them.
+With no roles assigned, almost no operations are allowed.

-To assign a role for a resource, you should have the yq.admin role or one of the following roles for that resource:
+To assign a role for a resource, you need the yq.admin role or one of the following roles for that resource:

 adminresource-manager.adminorganization-manager.adminresource-manager.clouds.ownerorganization-manager.organizations.owner